• Skip to primary navigation

 Everything can be thrown together in one bowl and ready to bake in a matter of minutes.

-For other easy, 3-ingredient dog treat recipes, check out my Healthy Peanut Butter Banana Dog Treats and Frozen Strawberry Yogurt Pupsicles.
+For other easy, 3-ingredient dog treat recipes, check out these Healthy Peanut Butter Banana Dog Treats and these Frozen Strawberry Yogurt Pupsicles.

 I do recommend using a blender or food processor to chop the cheese and rolled oats into a fine mixture before adding the eggs though.